Occasionally you may come across times when your Abode devices are showing 'unresponsive' in HomeKit, even though they appear normal in the Abode App.

-The important thing to remember in these instances is the HomeKit network setup, and not that it is necessarily a problem with the devices, not the abode Gateway.
-Generally, a No Response will indicate a communication problem on the network between the abode Gateway, and the HomeKit Hub, and is only a symptom, not a root cause of the problem.
+The important thing to remember in these instances is the HomeKit network setup, and not that it is necessarily a problem with the devices, nor the Abode Gateway.
+Generally, a No Response will indicate a communication problem on the network between the Abode Gateway, and the HomeKit Hub, and is only a symptom, not a root cause of the problem.

 Start with the basics:

-- Compatible Accessories (needs a compatible abode hub)
+- Compatible Accessories (needs a compatible Abode Gateway)

 - Motion Sensor (purchased after December 2018)